 How Do Snails Give Birth

 The snail’s reproductive organs are on the bottom of their body and close to the front to improve their abilities to mate.
 At the end of the mating ritual, both snails will fertilize the eggs in the other, so both of them will deliver eggs.
 A pregnant snail can carry up to 100 eggs at a time.
 This is one of the reasons that people who own snails as pets should pay attention to the eggs.

 Once the fertilization is completed, eggs will grow inside the snail, until they are ready to be delivered.
 Snails giving birth process is very simple.
 They lay their eggs in the soil and bury them in separate places inside a small hole 1 to 1½ inches deep in the soil in a cool place.
 This will protect the eggs and enable them to hatch.

 When Do Snails Reproduce?

 The snail’s mating season is usually in the late spring or early summer.
 In some warmer climates it can happen in autumn or even several times per year.
 Mating happens after the sunset, when the snails are at their peak activity.
 The slow mating process is completed, the sperm can remain in the snail for up to a year, but usually snails lay eggs within two weeks.

 Snails are mature enough to start reproducing from one month and a half to 5 years, depending on species.
-The reason is their short life span of five to seven years, allowing for a faster growth rate of the species.
+More information about their stages in life is described in the snail’s life cycle article.

 Snails can refuse to mate with another snail of the same species that originated from a considerable distance away.